opendr-eu/opendr/docs/reference/object-detection-2d-nms-seq2seq_nms.md

 ```

 Performs non-maximum suppression, using seq2seq-nms.
-It incorporates the full pipeline needed for inference.
+It incorporates the full pipeline needed for inference, including the FMoD's edge/interest-point map computation step.

 Parameters: